factor/factor/contrib/space-invaders/readme.txt

   USE: cpu-8080
   display

+This will run the emulator in interpreted mode.
+To compile the Factor code do the following:

+  "cpu-8080" words [ try-compile ] each
+  display

+This will run much faster.

 'Backspace' inserts a coin and '1' is the one player button.
 It currently stops working at the point where it displays the invaders and I'm working on fixing this.